There are many different types of leather available, each with its own unique look and feel.

 Although a finish is applied, regular cleaning is a must to keep the leather in top condition.
 For a quick wipe-down, a damp cloth is enough, but typically furniture and car interiors will need a more thorough clean using specialist cleaning products every 2-3month, followed by a leather protection cream.

-Save 20% when you buy our Leather Ultra Clean and Leather Protection Cream as part of a bundle.
+Save 20% when you buy our Leather Care Kit that contains both our Leather Ultra Clean and Leather Protection Cream.

 To restore the colour of finished leathers, we recommend you use our Leather Colourant Kit.

 * Rub off leathers have a top coat of lacquer that is very weak which means that when you clean it, the black top coat may easily wear away exposing the brighter colour beneath.
 Be careful when dealing with this leather type.
 If this occurs, use our Antique Finish Kit.